citp/privacy-policy-historical/d/de/dec/decider.com.md

-> *The following text is extracted and transformed from the decider.com privacy policy that was archived on 2017-08-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170815070552id_/https%3A//decider.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the decider.com privacy policy that was archived on 2018-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180624235844id_/https%3A//decider.com/privacy) for the most accurate reproduction.*

-# Privacy Policy | Decider | Where To Stream Movies & Shows on Netflix, Hulu, Amazon Instant, HBO Go
+# Privacy Policy | Decider

 _Effective Date: March 23, 2017_